jimmyjames85/kvmtools-perl/README.md

 		> sudo yum install -y net-tools tree wget
 		> exit

-# Create a base image from an existing VM
+# Creating a base image from an existing VM

 A base image is like a template.
 Once it is created it can be cloned to create other VMs. **Create a base image from the `vm-isoinstall`